dalmo1991/superflexPy/doc/demo.rst

    :lines: 147
    :linenos:

-The node will call the get_output method of all the units and aggregate their outputs using the weights.
-In the case of multiple fluxes (e.g., water and contaminants) their order must be the same in all the units.
+The node will call the :code:`get_output` method of all the units and aggregate their outputs using the weights.

-The outputs of the single units, as well as the states and fluxes of the elements composing them, can be inspected
+The outputs of the single units, as well as the states and fluxes of the elements composing them, can be retrieved

 .. literalinclude:: demo_code.py
    :language: python